Messapians: Conquest by the Roman Republic

 During the Second Samnite War (327–304 BC) between Rome and the Samnites, the Messapii, Iapyges and Peucetii sided with the Samnites.
 Some of the cities of the Dauni sided with Rome and some of them sided with the Samnites.
 The city of Canusium went over to the Romans in 318 BC.
 Silvium, a Peucetii frontier town, was under Samnite control, but it was captured by Rome in 306 BC.

 During the Pyrrhic Wars (280–275 BC), the Messapii sided with Tarentum and Pyrrhus the king of Epirus, in Greece, who landed at Tarentum, ostensibly to help this city in her conflict with the Romans.
 According to ancient historians, his aim was to conquer Italy.
 Pyrrhus fought battles against the Romans and a campaign in Sicily.
 He had to give up the latter and was defeated by the Romans and left Italy.
 The Messapii were mentioned by Dionysius of Halicarnassus as fighting for Pyrrhus in the Battle of Asculum.

 In 272 BC, the Romans captured Tarentum.
 In 267 BC, Rome conquered the Messapii and Brundisium.
 This city became Rome's port for sailing to the eastern Mediterranean.
 Subsequently, the Messapii were rarely mentioned in the historical record.
 They became Romanised.
-In 217 BC, Hydra started issuing coins, which often featured Iapagus, the legendary founder of the Iapyges.

 During Hannibal's invasion of Italy in the Second Punic War (218–201 BC), the Messapii remained loyal to the Romans.
 The Battle of Cannae, where Hannibal routed the forces of the Romans and their Italic allies, was fought in the heart of the neighbouring Peucetii territory.
 The Roman survivors were welcomed into nearby Canusium.
 Part of the final stages of the war were fought out at Monte Gargano, in the northernmost part of Apulia, in the territory of the Dauni.